ChrisKibble/SCCMdocs/sccm/apps/deploy-use/create-global-conditions.md

      -   **Discovery script** – Choose **Add** to enter, or browse to the script to use.
 You can use Windows PowerShell, VBScript, or JScript scripts.

-     -   **Run scripts by using the logged on user credentials** – If you enable this option, the script will run on client computers by using the credentials of the user who is signed in.
+     -   **Run scripts by using the logged-on user credentials** – If you enable this option, the script will run on client computers by using the credentials of the user who is signed in.

          > [!NOTE]
          >  The value returned by the script will be used to assess the compliance of the global condition.
 For example, when you use VBScript, you could use the **WScript.Echo Result** command to return the Result variable value to the global condition.